othree/flickr-share-template/README.md

     <img src="{{Large2048.source}}" width="{{Large2048.width}}" height="{{Large2048.height}}" />

+All labels above except **Original** can add a prefix 'to', which implies the largest image can get until reach the label's size.
+For example, if an image's original width is 1000px.
+Then use 'toLarge2048' will give you 'Medium800'.
+This feature is designed for default image.

 Not all size are available if your image is small.
 So you can detect is it exists:

     {{#Large2048}}